Inflammatory diseases in women. Causes of inflammation of the appendages

 • inflammation and removal of the appendix;

-• medical gynecological interventions (abortions, installation and removal of contraceptives in the uterus, etc.).
+• medical gynecological interventions (abortion, installation and removal of contraceptives in the uterus, etc.).

 How does the inflammatory process manifest itself?

-If a woman has a cold of the appendages or their inflammation is caused by an infectious process, then the following signs may indicate the pathology:
+If a woman has a cold in her appendages or their inflammation is caused by an infectious process, then the following signs may indicate pathology:

-• pain in the lower abdomen, different in intensity, can occur during sexual intercourse, physical exertion or at rest, can spread to nearby areas (lower back, hips, and others);
+• painful sensations in the lower abdomen, varying in intensity, can occur during sexual intercourse, physical activity or at rest, and can spread to nearby areas (lower back, hips, etc.);

-• disruptions in the menstrual schedule lead to a delay or early onset of menstruation, while the amount of discharge can be either less than usual or several times greater;
+• disruptions in the menstrual schedule lead to a delay or early onset of menstruation, while the volume of discharge can be either less than usual or several times more;

-• discharge acquire an uncharacteristic texture, color, smell, may be accompanied by vulvitis, burning or itching.
+• the discharge acquires an uncharacteristic consistency, color, smell, and may be accompanied by vulvitis, burning or itching.

-When the appendages are cold, the symptoms are often accompanied by an increase in temperature up to 40 ° C. In addition, regardless of whether women have a cold or not, other problems with the body can occur with inflammation:
+With cold appendages, symptoms are often accompanied by an increase in temperature up to 40°C. In addition, regardless of whether women have a cold or not, inflammation can cause other problems with the body:

 • weakness and apathy;